 So, what is an inheritance?
 An inheritance is simply the passing of assets from one person to another after someone dies.
 Those assets may include property such as a house, cash, investments, jewelry, and other valuable items.
 Inheritances are passed along to either a beneficiary (someone named in a will) or an heir, which may be a child or surviving spouse.

 Prioritizing how the inheritance is used is essential.
 If you have high-interest debt such as credit cards or personal loans, it makes sense to pay those off first.
-The same applies if you have little to no emergency fund, which should cover about six months of expenses.
+The same applies if you have little or no emergency fund, which should cover about six months of expenses.

 After taking care of these bare necessities, you should consider investing the remainder of your inheritance.
 By doing so, you can build wealth that may not have been achievable otherwise.
 If you choose to invest a sizable sum of money due to your inheritance, ensure your investments are diverse.

 That means investing your money in a variety of stocks, bonds and funds.
 You might also consider investing in additional asset classes, such as real estate, gold, cryptocurrencies or other alternative investments.
-While many investors have the bulk of their investments in domestic equities, adding some other investments to the mix can act as a valuable hedge.
+While many investors have the bulk of their investments in domestic stocks, adding some other investments to the mix can act as a valuable hedge.

 What to do with inherited investments

-Perhaps you are an experienced investor who wouldn’t mind having a whole investment portfolio dropped in your lap — or maybe not.
 It can be overwhelming receiving all of these investments, particularly if you are not an experienced investor.
 Thus, hiring a financial advisor may be a good idea, at least until you can sort through the investments.

 One step of this process might be restructuring the investments to match a strategy that fits your goals.
 The good news is that once that process is done, you may be able to automate the portfolio entirely.